 This misuse or destabilization of perspective, geometry, and structure within the film frame is a common characteristic of the artworks in this series.
 Although vivid in surface and rigorous in technique, the films and videos deliberately resist the spectacle of the singularly imaged “event” in order to transform everyday surfaces into the cinematic.

-Other Uses 01-04 was presented in Fall 2017 and featured films by: Doa Aly, Marwa Arsanios, Yto Barrada, Mohammad Fauzi, Morgan Fisher, Joan Jonas, Deimantas Narkevičius, Beatriz Santiago Muñoz, Shelly Silver, Hito Steyerl, Martine Syms, Ana Vaz, Joyce Wieland.
+Fall 2017 featuring films by: Doa Aly, Marwa Arsanios, Yto Barrada, Mohammad Fauzi, Morgan Fisher, Joan Jonas, Deimantas Narkevičius, Beatriz Santiago Muñoz, Shelly Silver, Hito Steyerl, Martine Syms, Ana Vaz, Joyce Wieland.